rowanc1/phd-thesis/content/phd/framework.md

   - Maps the model to a physical property
 ```

 The crucial aspects of the `Problem` class are shown in {numref}`Table %s <table:Problem>` and the properties and methods of the `Survey` class are shown in {numref}`Table %s <table:Survey>`.
 We note that each of the sub-classes of `Problem` will implement fields and sensitivities in a different way, likely with additional methods and properties.
 Furthermore, the choice of terminology becomes clearer when these classes are inherited and used in a specific geophysical method (e.g. a `DCProblem` or `EMProblem`).
 For the `DCProblem`, the `fields` can be created by constructing $\mathbf{A(m)}$ and solving with the source terms, $\mathbf{Q}$, which will be provided by the `DCSurvey`'s source list (`srcList`).
-Each source has at least one receiver associated with it and the receivers can create a matrix, $\mathbf{P}$, which project the fields, $\mathbf{u}$, onto the data-space.
+Each source has at least one receiver associated with it and the receivers can create a matrix, $\mathbf{P}$, which project the fields, $\bfu$, onto the data-space.
 For example, in the DC problem, a dipole receiver samples the potential at each electrode location and computes the difference to give a datum.
 We note that the process of computing a datum may be more involved and have derivatives with respect the computed fields and, possibly, the model.
 We solve much of the organizational bottlenecks through general receiver and source classes, which can be inherited and tailored to the specific application.
 The `mapping` in the `Problem` provides a transformation from an arbitrary model to a discretized grid function of physical properties.
 For example, log-conductivity is often used in the inverse problem for DC resistivity, rather than parameterizing directly in terms of conductivity.
 If this choice is made for the model, an appropriate map (i.e. the exponential) must be provided to transform from the model space to the physical property space (cf. {cite:t}`HeagySEG2014`).

 % tables/simpeg/survey